JohnFTitor/rock-paper-scissors/README.md

 14/07/2021: Starting the project.
 Setting up the basics.
+After a while, all the logic of the game was set in Javascript, now all that's left is to set the structure and apperance of the page.